alexm1937/biz-manager/README.md

   * [Questions](#questions)

   ## Installation
   First clone my repository.
 Then in terminal or git bash, navigate to the root folder of the project containing index.js and some other files/subfolders.
 In the terminal run command npm install.
 This should install all required dependecies which include mysql2, inquirer, and console.table.
+Note that you will need to already have a database ready to connect to; see notes below usage.

   ## Usage
   After installing npm dependencies, simply enter the terminal command "npm start"!
 This will run the application, first creating a connection to the database (See note below) and then presenting a prompt of options for you to choose from!
 Feel free to view my demo video here: https://watch.screencastify.com/v/kuzti8OPjp89rk1lPKTt **(note this application does NOT create the database itself; however a schema and sample seeds file have been provided to run in mysql CLI)
+  **(note to run a local instance you will need to have a database set up with mysql.
+You will also need to change db/connection.js to include your local mysql database server logins)

   ## Licenses
   Unlicense